ttiny/apache-git-sync-tool/README.md

 Each project has these configuration properties:
 * *name* – project name
 * *remote* – remote git repository
 * *local* – local location of the project(repository and working tree).
 Must end with  '/'.
+Apache user 'www-data' must have write access to the parent directory.
 * *autosyncEnabled* (true/false) – Set it to false to disable updating of the project from remote.
 * *commandOnFinish* – Which command to execute on successful update.
 Leave empty if you don't want to execute anything
 * *urlOnFinish* – Which url to load on successful update.
 Leave blank if you don't want.